 - RealVideo 8/9/10 Up to 1080p @ 60fps

 As soon as I took it out of the box, it hit me just how light the MeCool KD1 was.
-It’s almost exactly the same size as an Amazon FireTV Stick, but it’s noticeably lighter.
+It’s almost the same size as an Amazon FireTV Stick but is noticeably lighter.

 The case is made from a ridged, matte black plastic stamped with the “KD1” logo on the top.
-There’s also a “blink and you’ll miss it” white LED light midway on the top that glows when it’s powered on.
+There’s also a “blink, and you’ll miss it” white LED light midway on the top that glows when powered on.

-Other than that, the only thing interrupting the sleek black plastic case is a micro-USB port on the side that’s used for the combination power cable and IR remote sensor.
+Besides that, the only thing interrupting the sleek black plastic case is a micro-USB port on the side used for the combined power cable and IR remote sensor.

 I’m not a fan of IR remote sensors, so that cable is easily my biggest disappointment with this Android TV stick.
-I understand why manufacturers use them; it’s all a cost savings.
+I understand why manufacturers use them.

 Setting Up the MeCool KD1

-Since the MeCool KD1 is a Google certified Android TV stick, it’s going to have the same familiar Android TV home screen that you’re used to seeing.
+Since the MeCool KD1 is a Google-certified Android TV stick, it will have the same familiar Android TV home screen you’re used to seeing.

-That also means that it’s going to be incredibly easy to set up.
+That also means that it will be straightforward to set up.
 You can either go through the process and manually enter your Google account’s username and password or link your Android smartphone to make things easier.